pschloss/pschloss.github.io/_posts/2016-12-06-Pre-print-review-of-SmartGut.md

 10. "dysbiosis" is used throughout the manuscript.
 This is a trendy piece of jargon that is pretty meaningless.
 Furthermore, their method does not really address the whole community, which is usually done when describing a dysbiotic state.
 This manuscript describes the quantification of single strains.

-11. Peptoclostridium difficile is not the valid name for Clostridium difficile.
-At this point, it appears that the only valid name is Clostridioides difficile (http://www.sciencedirect.com/science/article/pii/S1075996416300762).
+11. I do not believe that Peptoclostridium difficile is a valid name for Clostridium difficile.
+At this point, it appears that the most recent valid name is Clostridioides difficile (http://www.sciencedirect.com/science/article/pii/S1075996416300762).